DennisD2/tomorrow/src/morrow/sa9054-info.md

 - mr90xx_init() OK with tweaks
 - mr90xx_setEngine() OK
 - mr90xx_initGuiSweep() OK with tweaks
-- mr90xx_MeasureAmplWithFreq(): Runs ok and sets analyzer to run sweeping and fetches amplitude and frequency data.
+- mr90xx_MeasureAmplWithFreq(): OK with tweaks

-At this time I did 2 things:
+At some time when mr90xx_MeasureAmplWithFreq() run but dumped nonsense, I did 2 things:
 - Copied main.c to main2.c and changed the frequency range there to 1..2Mhz.
 - Hooked the Spectrum Analyzer input to my frequency generator, with 0db attenuation.